SuhaniBharti/TaskManagement/README.md

 Real-time Updates: Live task updates without page refreshes.

-Technologies Used
+TECHNOLOGIES USED-

-Frontend
+FRONTEND

 React: For building the user interface.

 Redux Toolkit: For state management.

-used CSS and imported react icons for designing
+Used CSS and imported react icons for designing.

-Backend
+BACKEND

 Node.js & Express.js: For creating the server and RESTful APIs.